Detained Russian journalist Ivan Golunov under house arrest | DW | 08.06.2019

 Meduza general director Galina Timchenko told reporters that Golunov had been receiving death threats.

-"Two months ago they became almost daily," she said, adding that she had failed to persuade Golunov to contact police.
+"Two months ago they became almost daily," she said, adding that she was unable to persuade Golunov to contact police.

 "They said 'we'll bury you forever'," she said.